Runnin' with the Devil: Background

 The song's lyrics have often been misinterpreted as being satanic, yet the band members have never revealed the full meaning of the song.
 It is usually interpreted as being about the life of a touring young band.
 The song's verses deal with an individual's experience, including learning that a "simple" lifestyle is not as simple as it appears.
 The lyrics "Runnin' with the devil" are usually interpreted as being a reference to freedom.
 In the song freedom is portrayed as a lack of social ties and living in the present.
 The song's meaning has also been interpreted as being an attempt to convince a person that the theme of a simple life is not wrong as it appears.
-Therefore, the lyrics of "Runnin' with the devil" would not be serious.
+Therefore, the lyrics of "Runnin' with the Devil" would not be serious.

 Reception

 Cash Box said it has "driving guitar work, tough jaunty beat and excellent lead and backing vocals."
-Record World said that "The production is extremely hot, with a "live" quality to it, and sets off the screaming guitars quite well."
+Record World said that "The production is extremely hot, with a 'live' quality to it, and sets off the screaming guitars quite well."
+In March 2023, Rolling Stone ranked the song at number 68 on their "100 Greatest Heavy Metal Songs of All Time" list.